 Remember – INFLAMMATION is NOT always bad.
 Inflammation is our body’s normal response to infection and stress.
 We need inflammation to heal.

-It is inflammation that goes unregulated is the REAL problem.
+Inflammation that goes unregulated is the REAL problem.

 The cytokine storm involves dysregulation between PRO-inflammatory cytokines, ANTI-inflammatory cytokines, and REGULATORY cytokines.